-1. Project Planning: Grants between $5,000 and $20,000 are available to support the planning of projects requiring further research/investigation, outside expertise or significant inter-agency collaboration.
-The goal of Project Planning is to incorporate the resulting information into a successful, larger-scale full proposal or to determine that the project should be postponed or discontinued.
+1. Planning: Grants between $5,000 and $20,000 are available to support the planning of projects requiring further research/investigation, outside expertise or significant inter-agency collaboration.
+Planning projects generally help an organization incorporate the resulting information into a successful, larger-scale full proposal or determine that the project should be postponed or discontinued.

-2. Direct Services: Grants are provided to support projects that increase access to preventive, primary, oral health services and promote regular physical activity and healthy eating habits.
+2. Direct Services: Grants are provided to support projects that increase access to preventive, primary, and behavioral health services and promote regular physical activity and healthy eating habits.
 Proposed projects should be designed to improve individual and/or community health outcomes.

 3. Organizational Capacity Building: Program excellence requires a strong organization with a well-developed management infrastructure.
-Organizational Capacity Building enables organizations to identify their own management priorities for strengthening or expanding management operations.
+Organizational Capacity Building grants enable organizations to identify their own management priorities for strengthening or expanding management operations.

-This category provides support to organizations with a clear plan for increasing their effectiveness, efficiency and sustainability.
+These projects support organizations with a clear plan for increasing their effectiveness, efficiency and sustainability.
 This may include, but is not limited to, staff training, information management, program design, development and evaluation, business planning for revenue-generating activities, marketing and communications, financial management, board development, executive leadership training and strategic planning.

-4. System/Policy/Environment: Grants are provided to agencies supporting a variety of strategies designed to improve public policy and inter-agency procedures leading to increased system effectiveness and efficiency.
-Other grants are provided to make community environments more health promoting.
+4. System/Policy/Environment: Grants are provided to support projects that improve public policy and inter-agency procedures leading to increased system effectiveness and efficiency.
+These projects also work to ensure community environments promote health.

 • Expanding eligibility for a public health program